Red 40 and Regret: Why RFK Jr. Is Coming for Food Dyes

 What the Research Really Says

-This isn’t just internet fearmongering.
-Multiple studies (including some from the FDA itself) acknowledge that artificial dyes can negatively impact behavior, especially in children.
+Multiple studies (including some from the FDA itself) have shown that artificial dyes can negatively impact behavior, especially in children.

-A 2011 meta-analysis linked synthetic food dyes to increased hyperactivity.
+Some key findings include a 2011 meta-analysis linked synthetic food dyes to increased hyperactivity.

-The California Environmental Protection Agency has warned about the cognitive and behavioral effects of dyes like Red 40.
+The California Environmental Protection Agency has even warned about the cognitive and behavioral effects of dyes like Red 40.

-“May have an adverse effect on activity and attention in children.”
+Europe requires warning labels on any foods with artificial coloring as they “may have an adverse effect on activity and attention in children.”

 Europe’s Way Ahead (Again)

-Or only allowed if companies slap a warning label on the packaging
+In Europe, several dyes used in American food are banned, heavily restricted, or only allowed if companies slap a warning label on the packaging.

 The result?